ceciliabinck/Binck-Explores-Project/README.md

 ### Color

 The colors for this project are **#262626** and **#ff8c00**.
-I choose **#262626** to make the navbar stand out from the rest of the content of the page.
+I thought black #000000 was to harsh for what I wanted.
+So I choose **#262626** to make the navbar stand out from the rest of the content of the page because the touch of grey in it makes it softer.
+I want to grap the users attention to the navbar but i do not to have all the attention, as I think the #000000 would do.
 I choose **#ff8c00**. because I want to put a bit of my background in it.
 It pops out of the dark background and it has a special meaning to me.
-From there I started using it mwhen I needed to make sections clear.
+From there I started using it making sections clearer.

 ## Features